 Instructions on how to run JWAT-Tools.

 The command line interface is work in progress.
-So at some point the arguments/options will be refactored.
+There may come more refactoring.

 C:\Java\workspace\jwat-tools>target\jwat-tools-0.5.4-SNAPSHOT\jwattools.cmd JWATTools v0.5.4 usage: JWATTools [-dte19] [file ...] -t test validity of ARC, WARC and/or GZip file(s) -r recursive -e show errors -l relaxed URL URI validation -x to validate text/xml payload (eg. mets) -d decompress -1 compress faster -9 compress better -i interval extract -u unpack multifile gzip -c convert arc to warc -C output CDX

 You can supply one or more files.
 Each file can contain * and/or ? wildcards, but only in the filename part of the path.
 You can use more wildcards at the same time if you want.